constellationz/dotfiles/README.md

 # My dotfiles

 I'm tired of configuring my system!
-I just want to clone everything and be done with it.
+I want to clone everything and be done with it.
 Here are my configs and scripts.

 ## The star of the show: awesomewm